 In their own words: “Mvox Duo is the world’s first wearable smart communicator with one-touch voice dialing.
 It’s a handsfree car kit, Bluetooth headset, mobile conference phone, and VoIP headset …all in one small wearable device.
 Innovative features include near 100% voice recognition, superior noise and echo cancellation through patent-pending small array microphone technology, and a holistic design integrating headset and speakerphone.
 Ideal for road warriors and commuting drivers to enjoy handfree, loud and clear conversations anywhere without sacrificing road safety.”

-I’ll apologize now for the photos – after the company found out I was American, they wouldn’t let me take better shots because they haven’t announced the device in the U.S. just yet.
+I was not able to get better photos of the device.
+After the company found out I was American, they wouldn’t let me take better shots because they haven’t announced the device in the U.S. just yet.
 Someday, companies need to remember that the Internet has no borders.